Naruto: Shippuden season 8

 The eighth season of the Naruto: Shippuden anime series is directed by Hayato Date, and produced by Pierrot and TV Tokyo.
 The eighth season aired from March to August 2010.
-The season follows the Akatsuki leader Pain invading the Leaf Village and attempting to kidnap Naruto Uzumaki.
+The season follows the Akatsuki Leader Pain invading the Leaf Village and attempting to kidnap Naruto Uzumaki while Naruto tries to avenge his master Jiraiya's death as he trains with Fukasaku in the Mount Myoboku to learn the Sage Jutsu.
 It is referred to by its DVDs as the chapter of Two Saviors (二人の救世主, Futari no Kyūseishu).
 Aniplex released the six volumes between October 7, 2010 and March 2, 2011.
 While the volumes contains all the episodes, episodes 170 and 171 were skipped to the sixth volume.

 The English dub of this season premiered on February 16 on Neon Alley and concluded on March 30, 2013.
 The season would make its English television debut on Adult Swim's Toonami programming block and premiere from April 2 to October 1, 2017.